Jonic/WhatColourIsIt-ScreenSaver/README.md

 ## Anything else?

 This was built on Yosemite - no guarantees it will work on your Mac!
 If it doesn't, then there's the source code so you can fix it!

+Also available as a Chrome Extension that shows this in new tabs: https://github.com/Jonic/WhatColourIsIt-NewTab